-PETER IS THE AUTHOR OF THE BOOK, "TO BOLDLY GO: A PRACTICAL CAREER GUIDE FOR SCIENTISTS"
+PETER IS THE AUTHOR OF THE BOOK,

 Is it just me, or have you noticed an increase in the number of articles, books, and programs about trends and forecasts of the future?
 These days, with a presidency in crisis and a world economy teetering on the brink of collapse, talking about the future may be much more soothing than fretting about the present.
 With the millennium right around the corner, prognostication is in!
 Unable to resist this tide of fortune telling, I have spent the past few weeks doing my own trend analysis about science employment.